![]() |

 But the plans were on display...

 On display?
-I eventually had to go down to the cellar to
+I eventually had to go down to the cellar to find them.

 That's the display department.